Stree 2: Box office

-Stree 2 grossed ₹9.40 crore from paid previews in select theatres the day before its official release, the highest ever for a Hindi film, breaking the previous record set by Chennai Express (2013).
+Stree 2 grossed ₹9.40 crore from paid previews in select theatres the day before its official release, which was the highest ever for a Hindi film at the time, breaking the previous record set by Chennai Express (2013).
+The record was later surpassed by Dhurandhar: The Revenge, which grossed ₹75 crore from paid previews.
 Released on Independence Day alongside Vedaa and Khel Khel Mein, the film earned ₹64.80 crore on its opening day, making it the second-highest opening day for a Hindi film, only behind Jawan (2023).
 It marked the highest opening of Rajkummar Rao's career and the second-highest for Shraddha Kapoor, following Saaho (2019).
 Worldwide, the film crossed ₹100 crore on its second day, the ₹300 crore mark on its eighth day and the ₹400 crore mark in its first week.
 Additionally, it surpassed the earnings of Stree on its third day.
 In its fifth week, the film earned an additional ₹16 crore, setting a record for the highest fifth-week collection in Indian cinema history.

-Internationally, the film debuted within the top 10 at the U.S. domestic box office with an opening gross of $2.57 million.
+Internationally, the film debuted within the top 10 at the US domestic box office with an opening gross of $2.57 million.
 It also became the eleventh Indian film to cross million in Australia and crossed million in the United Kingdom, the first for an Indian horror film.
 Box Office India reported that the film did particularly well overseas despite the fact it did not have a prominent male lead.

 As of 10 October 2024, the film has grossed ₹739.40 crore in India and ₹134.30 crore internationally, bringing its total worldwide gross to ₹875 crore.